Week of February 9th:

 Spelling/Writing:

-Students have a spelling packet to fill out this week for homework to practice their Spelling words for Unit 4 Week 3 Spelling quiz this week will be on THURSDAY, along with a vocabulary quiz for those same words.
+Students have a spelling packet to fill out this week for homework to practice their Spelling words for Unit 4 Week 3 Spelling quiz which will be on THURSDAY, along with a vocabulary quiz for those same words.
 They must turn in their spelling packet this week since it is a short week.

 In writing, we will share our argumentative essays and then work on practicing written responses to readings in a text.